christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ## Bonus

-- **[Obsidian](https://obsidian.md/)**: for taking notes.
-It helped me implement a digital version of the Zettelkasten method.
-The tag feature is really useful for organizing ideas, notes, to-do lists, etc.
 - **[Xournalpp](https://xournalpp.github.io/)**: for sketching ideas.
 Sometimes, I feel like I'm wasting too much paper, so I take notes using a Wacom tablet.
 It's especially useful when studying from a book in PDF format.
+- **[Obsidian](https://obsidian.md/)**: for taking digital notes.
+It helped me implement a digital version of the Zettelkasten method.
+The tag feature is really useful for organizing ideas, notes, to-do lists, etc. It also has a plugin to back up your notes to a GitHub repository.
 - **[Flameshot](https://flameshot.org/)**: for screenshots.
 I mention it because it has a nice feature that allows pinning a screenshot to the screen.

 ![](/assets/media/flameshot-example.gif)